A trucker was on the side of the road when a tornado hit. It blew a house underneath his trailer

 "I'm still a little shook up, I ain't gonna lie," he said.
 "I saw signs flying.
 I saw signs lay over.
 And then all I could do is brace myself for the impact.
 It seemed like it lasted forever."

-The tornado damaged Bell's truck, and he had to cut his seat belt using a pocket knife to get out.
+The tornado damaged Bell's truck, and he had to cut his seat belt using a pocket knife and climb out through the broken windshield.
+He suffered cuts to his face and elbows.

-He was still on the side of the road early Thursday, sipping on his six-pack of beer as he waited for a tow truck to haul his trailer.
+"It definitely gave me a new outlook on life," he said, his voice shaking.
+"Very grateful that I'm alive.
+I should have been smarter and heeded the warnings.
+I'm just glad God was with me tonight."

 'Mom, there's a tornado'